GBHyland/APS-Process-Workflow-intermediate/new-customer-onboarding-process.md

         - Label: ```Phone Number:```
         - ID: ```newCustomerPhoneNumber```
         - Required: checked
-    - Create another Text object with the following information:
-        - Label: ```Password:```
-        - ID: ```newCustomerPassword```
-        - Required: checked
-    -	To save the form and return to your process model, click on the save button in the top left of the pag-
+    -	Click on the save button in the top left of the page to save and close the form and return to your process model.
     -	On the Save form popup window, click the Save and close editor button to return to your process model.
 14. Create a connected end event by selecting the Gather Customer Data user task and clicking on the end event icon in the small popup menu.
 15. Save the process model by clicking on the Save icon in the top left of the pag-